Markkop/fullstacking/README.md

 # fullstacking

 FullStacking is a project for a [job](https://github.com/FotonTech/join)'s coding challenge that uses React-Native, KoaJS, GraphQL and MongoDB as its stack.
-It's also the project used in the [FullStacking Series](https://dev.to/heymarkkop/new-challenge-fullstacking-with-react-native-3l55) which I shared everything I was learning in blog's posts.\
+It's also the project used in the [FullStacking Series](https://dev.to/heymarkkop/new-challenge-fullstacking-with-react-native-3l55) in which I shared everything I was learning in blog posts.\
-The app is a simple event planner with Register/Login and Authentication which users can create events to add to a common list.\ All forms have validation, there's a datepicker and event's author name is automatically inserted.
+The app is a simple event planner with Register/Login and Authentication where users can create events and add them to a common list.\
+All forms have validation, there's a datepicker and event's author name is automatically inserted.

 ![demo](final.gif)

 ## Current state

 I've worked in this project for 4 weeks with some breaks.
-It still has some workarounds and several pitfalls, but it's a cool first project using GraphQL, a technology I was very curious about since I've started to work if web development.
+It still has some workarounds and several pitfalls, but it's a cool first project using GraphQL, a technology I was very curious since I've started working with web development.
 I won't maintain this Project for now, as I want to try and practice other technologies.

 ## Learnings and mentors